Azure Network Security Best Practices

-Microsoft Azure enables you to connect virtual machines and appliances to other networked devices by placing them on Azure Virtual Networks.
-An Azure Virtual Network is a virtual network construct that allows you to connect virtual network interface cards to a virtual network to allow TCP/IP-based communications between network enabled devices.
-Azure Virtual Machines connected to an Azure Virtual Network are able to connect to devices on the same Azure Virtual Network, different Azure Virtual Networks, on the Internet or even on your own on-premises networks.
+You can connect Azure virtual machines (VMs) and appliances to other networked devices by placing them on Azure virtual networks.
+That is, you can connect virtual network interface cards to a virtual network to allow TCP/IP-based communications between network-enabled devices.
+Virtual machines connected to an Azure virtual network can connect to devices on the same virtual network, different virtual networks, the internet, or your own on-premises networks.

-In this article we will discuss a collection of Azure network security best practices.
+This article discusses a collection of Azure network security best practices.
 These best practices are derived from our experience with Azure networking and the experiences of customers like yourself.

 - What the best practice is

 - Why you want to enable that best practice

 - What might be the result if you fail to enable the best practice

 - How you can learn to enable the best practice

 This Azure Network Security Best Practices article is based on a consensus opinion, and Azure platform capabilities and feature sets, as they exist at the time this article was written.
 Opinions and technologies change over time and this article will be updated on a regular basis to reflect those changes.